babakcode/flutter_gemini/README.md

   gemini.chat([
     Content(parts: [
-      Parts(text: 'Write the first line of a story about a magic backpack.')],
+      Part.text('Write the first line of a story about a magic backpack.')],
         role: 'user'),
     Content(parts: [
-      Parts(text: 'In the bustling city of Meadow brook, lived a young girl named Sophie.
+      Part.text('In the bustling city of Meadow brook, lived a young girl named Sophie.
 She was a bright and curious soul with an imaginative mind.')],
         role: 'model'),
     Content(parts: [
-      Parts(text: 'Can you set it in a quiet village in 1600s France?')],
+      Part.text('Can you set it in a quiet village in 1600s France?')],
         role: 'user'),
     ])
         .then((value) => log(value?.output ?? 'without output'))